Serkan80/api-management/README.md

 - CORS,
 - TLS/SSL,
 - downstream Basic Auth, Client Credentials and token based authentication,
-- OAuth/OIDC, custom JWT, properties file based, Database and LDAP authentication for the APIM.
+- OAuth/OIDC, custom JWT, properties file based, Database and LDAP authentication for the APIM,
+- a dashboard for managing the APIM

 TODOS:
- - a dashboard for managing the APIM (WIP)

 - add Readme to each module
 - documentation on how to use in production

 ## Modules